qafedev/forms-conversion-documentation/forms-to-qafe/README.md

 Check the document [Master Detail Handling in QAFE](FormsMasterDetailBlocksToQAFEConversion.md)

 ## 6. Item Trigger Handling
+**TODO**
-Check all buttons functionality (For all Buttons) Check the trigger code for button and implement it in QAFE by using generated database script or re-writing using QAML.
+- Check all buttons functionality (For all Buttons)
+- Check the trigger code for button and implement it in QAFE by using generated - database script or re-writing using QAML.
-Implement Validation for components
+- Implement Validation for components
-Check the trigger code for validation and implement  it in QAFE by using generated database script or re-writing using QAML.
+- Check the trigger code for validation and implement  it in QAFE by using generated database script or re-writing using QAML.
+- Check the block triggers(PRE/POST-QUERY) and implement the same in QAFE using script file or modifying the select statement.

 ### 6.1 Opening other windows
-Check the block triggers(PRE/POST-QUERY) and implement the same in QAFE using script file or modifying the select statement.
+In this section, opening other windows and populating the data afterwards is explained.
 #### Trigger: WHEN-BUTTON-PRESSED
-##### Scenario : Populate look up data to multi record block
+##### Scenario : Open other window and populate data

 Block Definition:

 *Form Name* **:** FORM1
 *Window Name* **:** WINDOW1, WINDOW2
 *Block Name* **:** PRODUCTS, containing a datagrid PRODUCTS_DATAGRID
 *Query Data Source Name* **:** PRODUCTS
 *WHERE Clause* **:** product_id >= 0